wrench-project/wrench/doc/wrench_101.md

 ```
   while (workflow execution hasn't completed or failed) {
-    make file copies and task executions
-    make these decisions happen by using services
+    interact with services
-    wait for some execution event
+    wait for an event
   }
 ```